dskjal/comfyui-yolov8-dsuksampler/README.md

 Simple workflow can't skip sample phase when nothing detected and the simple node can't action on multiple objects.

+## Install

+1. in comfyui `custom_nodes` dir and `https://github.com/dskjal/comfyui-yolov8-dsuksampler.git`
+2. put detect or seg models in comfyui `models/yolov8` dir

+## How to use

+If your yolov8 model has "seg" or "Seg" or "SEG" in the name, the node outputs segmentation mask.

 ## Sample workflow

 ![](https://github.com/dskjal/comfyui-yolov8-dsuksampler/blob/main/comfyui-yolov8-dsuksampler-sample-workflow-v2.png)